Dr. Brian RiderAssociate Professor of Kinesiology/Health Dynamics Program Director

 Brian Rider joined the Hope College faculty in fall 2015.
 He currently serves as the director of the health dynamics courses and teaches various courses in the kinesiology department.

-Brian’s research interests include the use of activity monitors to measure and promote physical activity, athlete testing and performance, and increasing enjoyment of exercise.
+Brian’s research interests include the use of activity monitors to measure and promote physical activity, athlete testing and examining ergogenic aids for enhancing athletic performance.

 - Ph.D., kinesiology, University of Tennessee, 2015